icann/OCTO-TE-labs-setup/README.md

 > IdentitiesOnly yes
 >	Port 8484
 > ```
->
-> Ask one of your colleagues for the `~/.ssh/id_te-lab.pem` file.

-All labs use the same ssh key if not manually configured otherwise.
+All labs use the ssh key configured in Github.

 ## Access to lab web